 One of the most basic techniques in acrylic painting is layering.
-This involves applying thin layers of paint on top of each other to create depth and dimension.
+This involves applying thin paint layers on top of each other to create depth and dimension rather than applying thick paint in one coat.
 Another popular technique is blending, which involves mixing two or more colors together to create a smooth transition between them.
 Dry brushing is another technique that can be used to create texture and add highlights to a painting.

 Acrylic paint can also be used on fabric!
 It’s best to use an additive like fabric medium if you are going to apply Acrylic paint to fabric.
 Acrylic paint can also be applied to wood!
 I’ll show you more about this later in the post.